Modern Books & Manuscripts Collection

 Those wishing to take the tour should meet in the Houghton Library lobby.
 Reservations are not required, and no fee is charged.

 The Dickinson Collection is in high demand, and nineteenth-century materials are inherently fragile.
-Researchers are required to use the facsimiles of Dickinson manuscripts and letters that are available: the facsimile of the fascicles, and the photostats, photocopies, and digital surrogates available in the Houghton Reading Room.
+Researchers are required to use the facsimiles of Dickinson manuscripts and letters that are available.
+All poetry manuscripts are available online in color digital facsimile in the Emily Dickinson Archive as well as through the library's finding aids.
+The fascicles have also been published in facsimile.
+Dickinson's autograph letters are available in color digital facsimile in the Houghton Reading Room.

 A few of the books in the Dickinson Family Library contain markings, and in 2010 the Library embarked upon a program to stabilize and digitize these fragile volumes.
 The volumes are restricted because of their condition, and other copies of the same editions are held by the Houghton Library or in Widener Library.
 Readers are expected to use these alternate copies.